National Asthma Forum: Thursday, June 17 and Friday, June 18, 2010

 Download Presentation (PDF, 183 KB)

-Tracy Enger, U. S. Environmental Protection Agency
+Tracy Washington Enger, U. S. Environmental Protection Agency

 Maria Gomez, President and CEO, Mary’s Center for Maternal and Child Care

-Everyone has a role to play in community-based asthma control and every player can meaningfully advance the quality and reach of a comprehensive community asthma control system.
+Everyone has a role to play in community-based asthma control, and every player can meaningfully advance the quality and reach of a comprehensive community asthma control system.
 Sketch your community’s road map for improved asthma control and identify the areas of improvement you are personally ready to lead.
-Learn to identify your community’s greatest asthma control assets and needs; direct asthma programming to achieve the greatest impact; and broker the deals that will deliver and sustain breakthrough improvement in your community’s asthma care system.
+Learn to identify your community’s greatest asthma control assets and needs, direct asthma programming to achieve the greatest impact, and broker the deals that will deliver and sustain breakthrough improvement in your community’s asthma care system.

 Charting Your Route Forward—Knowing Where You Want to End Up and Writing the Plan to Get There